 They both offered big drama with magnificent views of a very rugged coastline.
 Allow a few hours so you can take in all viewpoints along both trails.

-Wine tasting in the Anderson Valley
+You can’t beat wine tasting in the Anderson Valley

 It may not be Napa but the Anderson Valley offers some incredible wines – especially Pinot Noir.
 And their wine-tasting experiences over the 25 – 30 wineries in the Boonville area are a whole lot of fun.